Privacy Policy

 4. Right to object – if you no longer want us to process your data you can request this by contacting us.

-5. Right to complain – if you are unhappy with how we are managing your personal data, you can lodge a complaint with the UK supervisory authority, the Information Commissioner’s Office (ICO).
+5. Right to complain – if you are unhappy with how we are managing your personal data, we would ask that any complaint should be made first in writing to us.
+If for any reason you do not wish to complain to us initially or if you are unhappy with how we propose to resolve your complaint, you can lodge a complaint with the UK supervisory authority, the Information Commissioner’s Office (ICO).

 How we use cookies

-A cookie is a small file which asks permission to be placed on your computer’s hard drive.
-Cookies help us see understand visitors to our website by tracking how you use our website, in a way that doesn’t ever identify you personally.
-Cookies also allow web applications to respond to you as an individual, by allowing you to log in or add items to a shopping cart.
-The website can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.
+Our website uses cookies to provide certain features.
+A cookie is a small amount of data that is sent to your browser from a server and stored on your computer’s hard drive.
+Cookies help us understand visitors’ behaviour on our website by tracking how you use our website.
+Cookies also allow the website to tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

-Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
-A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
+A cookie does not give us access to your computer or any information about you, other than the data you choose to share with us.
 We do not collect personally identifiable data using cookies, but if you provide us with personally identifiable data, we may associate that with the information that is collected automatically.

-You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.
+Most web browsers automatically accept cookies, but you can usually modify your browser setting to block cookies if you prefer.
+However, doing so may compromise your ability to use certain features of the website.
 Read how to control and delete cookies.

 We also use Google Analytics to analyse data about website visitors.
 Read the Google Analytics privacy policy.